praveek/launch.en/help/extension-reference/core-extension/data-elements.md

 1. Click **[!UICONTROL Save]**.

 When creating or editing elements, you can save and build to your [active library](/help/launch-reference/publishing/libraries.md#active-library).
 This immediately saves your change to your library and executes a build.
 The status of the build is displayed.
-You can also create a new library from the Active Library drop down.
+You can also create a new library from the [!UICONTROL Active Library] drop down.

 ## Types of data elements {#types-of-data-elements}

-Data Element types are determined by the extension.
+Data element types are determined by the extension.
 There is no limit to the types that can be created.

 The following sections describe the types of data elements available in the Core extension.
 Other extensions use other types of data elements.